Are-s-h/GovCracker/Readme.md

 ## What is GovTools and GovCracker? ##

-`GovTools` and `GovCracker` are graphical user interfaces (GUIs) to control the world´s best Cracking-Tools like Hashcat, John the Ripper, Wordlister, CeWL, PRINCE, Maskprocessor, CUPP, etc. for decryption passwords in digital evidence.
-GovTools and GovCracker was primarily developed for law enforcement agencies to decrypt volumes and files like VeraCrypt, TrueCrypt, Bitlocker, 7z, ZIP, RAR, Office, APFS (Apple), LUKS, etc. in criminal investigations.
+`GovTools` and `GovCracker` are the best Graphical-User-Interfaces (GUIs) for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g. VeraCrypt, TrueCrypt, Bitlocker, FileFault2 (Apple), LUKS (Linux), Bitcoin Wallets, Ethereum Wallets, ZIP, RAR, 7z, PDF, Office and many more file formats.

+GovCracker can also scan the target person's computer for indications of the use of cryptocurrencies.

+GovTools and GovCracker was created exclusively for law enforcement agencies to decrypt disks and files during criminal investigations.
+GovTools and GovCracker are free and developed for Windows 10 (64 Bit).

 ## Installation ##